jw1912/akimbo/README.md

 # akimbo
-A compact UCI Chess(960) engine written in Rust.
+A compact UCI Chess engine written in Rust.

 ### Compiling
 If you have cargo installed, run `cargo build --release`.